Prox-C/Prox-C/README.md

 ## <img src="/assets/heart.png" width="18"> Stuff I do
-I create functional systems by combining technical expertise and creativity, whether assembling powerful computers or crafting efficient solutions to challenges.
-With a logical approach and attention to detail, I enjoy turning ideas into reality and transforming obstacles into opportunities for growth and innovation.
+At the moment, I am exploring various front-end technologies and learning the principles of UI and UX in order to further elevate my craft.
+As someone who believes in project-based learning, I am also independently developing and managing a couple of full-stack projects to better equip myself with industry standard practices.

 <details>
   <summary>Work in progress</summary><br>
    <p>
-     At the moment, I am exploring various front-end technologies and learning the principles of UI and UX in order to further elevate my craft.
-As someone who believes in project-based learning, I am also independently developing and managing a couple of full-stack projects to better equip myself with industry standard practices.
+     gyaat
    </p>
 </details>